March 2022 - Capital City College

 Twelve aspiring mixologists from the college’s Victoria Centre have been honing their bar skills at weekly training sessions at the luxury five-star hotel on London’s Aldwych.

-Under the instruction of bar manager Massimiliano Terrile and his team they have learnt about various spirits and how to use these as a base for making different cocktails.
+Under the instruction of bar manager Massimiliano Terrile and his team, they have learnt about various spirits and how to use these as a base for making different cocktails.

 The students have also been trained in the correct use of professional bar equipment and discovered more about the history and tradition of many classic drinks.

-Matthew Deller, 18, said: “I had no idea about any cocktails before I came here, but now I know about the different botanicals in gin, how vodka suits sharp flavours, the best way to mash and grind the mint for mojitos and how to make daquiris and negronis.
+Matthew Deller, 18, said: “I had no idea about any cocktails before I came here, but now I know about the different botanicals in gin, how vodka suits sharp flavours, the best way to mash and grind the mint for mojitos and how to make daiquiris and negronis.
 It’s amazing to go to a college that’s so well connected and can give you these kinds of opportunities.”

 Mia Lambert, 17, added: “I’ve learnt a lot about the history and science of different drinks and the methods of making different cocktails.
-We’ve not only been exposed to the bar side but been able to work at events as well.
+We’ve not only been exposed to the bar side but have been able to work at events as well.
 I feel so lucky and privileged.
 Not many people my age can say they’ve been able to have this experience.”

 The students have been training at the Waldorf Hilton since November as part of their Hospitality and Events Level 3 Diploma and Food and Beverage Service Level 3 Diploma courses.